vr4content/NetworkCommunication/README.md

 This script combines three tasks:
 - receives an UDP clock
 - receives positional data from UDP (UE)
-- Stream one LSL stream per property found in the positonal data.
+- Stream one LSL stream per property found in the positional data.